UK-MAC/CleverLeaf_ref/README.md

 Other libraries, such as HDF5 and Boost, will need to be installed in order to build SAMRAI.

-CleverLeaf uses a number of variables in the Makefile to control complation.
+CleverLeaf uses a number of variables in the `Make.inc` to control compilation.
 These variables can be set as required to get CleverLeaf to compile on your
 system:

+- `COMPILER`: The compiler vendor, used for selecting appropriate flags (`INTEL` or `GNU`).
 - `CXX`: The C++ compiler to use.
 - `F90`: The Fortran90 compiler to use.
 - `HDF_DIR`: The location of HDF5.